 Be nice.
 Or else.

-Principal Visual Designer @ Cooper Joined almost 5 years ago via an invitation from Ale M.
+Principal Visual Designer @ Cooper Joined about 5 years ago via an invitation from Ale M.

 I did the same thing a few months back.
 The last few years my workflow has primarily shifted to Sketch.
 I haven't had a need for Photoshop for some time.
 I do miss illustrator but for the most part Affinity Designer is very well made alternative.

 As a product designer, I need Photoshop and Illustrator to be effective.
 I wish Adobe would offer designers a choice like they do photographers with the Photoshop / Lightroom subscription option.

 "Almost two years ago, the Photoshop team pivoted to focus its energies and resources on design features and workflows."

 Maybe I should have said design features instead of artboards, but the output of this pivot seems to have been primarily the new artboards feature.
 You could make a case for "Design Space" but it's unusable in its current form and appears to be only a glimpse of what's to come.

 I'm sure the dev process was much shorter than 2 years.
 My point was after Adobe pivoted to focus on adding design features and workflow improvements into Photoshop it has taken 2 years to see those improvements released to public.

 My intention is not to be negative, but I'm paying a lot of money for a subscription service I didn't ask for just for the privilege of using Photoshop.